JimmySitompul/randomwalk-heatmap/README.md

 3. **Desire Path Calculation**: After all the agents have reached their destinations or completed a specific number of steps, the heatmap is analyzed to identify the desire paths.
 Cells with higher heatmap values indicate more frequent agent movement, suggesting a preference for those routes.

-4. **Reset and Repeat**: Once all the agents have reached their destinations, their positions are reset to the initial positions, and the desire path simulation process is repeated for 1 week (7 days) within the model.
+4. **Reset and Repeat**: Once all the agents have reached their destinations, their positions are reset to the initial positions, and the desire path simulation process is repeated for 100 days within the model.

 5. **Visualization**: The desire paths can be visualized using various techniques, such as color-coding the cells based on the heatmap values or drawing lines to connect cells with high heatmap values.